chnejohnson/tao-te-ching/src/tao_te_ching/42_children_of_the_way.md

-# 42 - CHILDREN OF THE WAY
+# 42 - CHILDREN OF THE Way

-The way bears one.
+The Way bears one.
 The one bears two.
 The two bear three.
 The three bear all things.